 The Centers for Disease Control recently released data from 2017 citing alarming statistics regarding heroin and other opioids.
 According to this report, deaths from heroin increased sevenfold from 1,960 in 1999 to 15,482 in 2017.
 A sense of urgency exists today regarding the staggering increases of heroin and opioid abuse and addiction, and the related fatalities.

 What to Expect During Heroin Detox and Withdrawal

 It is natural for someone to wonder how long does heroin withdrawal last.
 In general, the heroin detox process follows a fairly predictable pattern.
 The first withdrawal symptoms appear between 6-12 hours after the last dose of heroin.
 The length of the detox period, as well as the severity of symptoms, will be dependent on factors such as:

 - Heroin consumption level

-- If the individual has a co-occurring mental health disorder
+- If the individual has a co-occurring mental wellness disorder

 - General state of the individual’s health.